 Flexible workspace meeting rooms accommodate groups of visitors of various sizes.
 These are rented out on an hourly, half day, or full day basis and are available to use by tenants and external users.
 Meeting rooms are usually equipped with WiFi, AV and presentation equipment, and many flexible workspace providers also offer catering options.

 A serviced office is a private space, rented out to an individual or business within a shared office space environment.
 These are ‘all in’ versions of office space, that include business rates, utilities, internet, and most serviced offices have some form of front desk staff to greet visitors.
 Instead of having their own meeting room, they usually share with other businesses in the building.
-Contract terms for serviced offices are much shorter; most would be 12 months, but many would be 3 months’ notice.
+Contract terms for serviced offices are much shorter; most would be 12 months, but many would be three months’ notice.

 Traditional offices are typically long term lets where the tenant pays for business rates and all utilities.
 Rental contract terms for a traditional lease span anywhere from 3-20 years, but within that rental, the tenant has control over many more aspects of the building – such as branding and interior design.